It’s important to take care of your braces during your orthodontic treatment. After all, they’re doing some sterling work on your behalf!

 Three: flossing or brushing too roughly

-If you brush or floss without care for your fixed aligner, you may find you manage to dislodge a bracket or a wire.
+If you brush or floss without care for your fixed brace, you may find you manage to dislodge a bracket or a wire.
 Though continued good dental hygiene is really important, you’ll need to adjust your routine to account for your brace.
 Your orthodontist will be able to advise you on this.

 Four: sustaining a mouth injury